wpexpertsio/Post-SMTP/readme.txt

 ✅ **Unparalleled Customer Support:** We offer multiple support options, including email, a WordPress forum, and even one-on-one expert assistance for [WordPress SMTP Configuration](https://postmansmtp.com/configuration-request/?utm_source=wp_org&utm_medium=read_me) and all your email delivery issues.

-== ⚡ Post SMTP Mobile App â€“ Get an Instant Pulse of Your WordPress Emails == ✅ **Keep track of Your Emails:** You can monitor all the emails sent from your WordPress site and check the status of each email.
+== ⚡ Post SMTP Mobile App: Get an Instant Pulse of Your WordPress Emails == ✅ **Keep track of Your Emails:** You can monitor all the emails sent from your WordPress site and check the status of each email.

 ✅ **Get Instant Alerts:** When an email fails to deliver, you will receive an instant notification on your phone.